osama-yousuf/osama-yousuf.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate in Computer Engineering at the [Adaptive Devices and Microsystems (ADAM) Lab](https://adam.seas.gwu.edu/people/) from George Washington University, specializing in Machine Learning and Intelligent Systems.
+I am a PhD candidate in Computer Engineering at The George Washington University, specializing in Machine Learning & Intelligent Systems.
+My research focuses on deep learning in alternative computing paradigms (neuromorphic & in-memory computing), aiming to make deep neural network training and inference more resource-efficient through algorithmic and architectural innovations.

-I am a very avid machine learning/AI enthusiast, and deeply enjoy keeping up-to-date with research in the area.
-I believe the future of AI systems is analog, and architecturally is a mix of modern-day LLMs and classical AI reasoning & search based approaches.

-I bring a unique blend of software and hardware engineering expertise from academic as well as industry roles.
-I can engineer my way around deep learning frameworks (🧠💡 I enjoy experimenting with new ideas; I speak native PyTorch at this point 🐍📊), design & prototype hardware systems (🔧💻 getting better at FPGA-based system design & verification 🛠️⚡), and build AI-first full-stack web applications (🌐🤖).
+I bring a unique mix of software and hardware expertise.
+I can navigate deep learning frameworks 🧠💡, design AI/ML models with hardware-software co-design constraints 🛠️⚡, and develop simulation libraries for AI accelerators and intelligent systems 🌐🤖.

-Throughout my PhD, I have tackled challenges across the hardware-software stack: from characterizing individual devices and crossbar arrays, to creating kernel drivers for analog and mixed-signal systems, and developing software solutions like data-driven device models and deep learning libraries for evaluating and implementing emerging memory technology-based accelerators for deep neural networks of all kinds.

-I graduate in Spring 2025 and am actively seeking **Research Scientist** and **Research Engineer** opportunities in deep learning and AI.
-I want to be part of a company with a challenging work environment where I can contribute to advancing AI technologies and grow my expertise.
+I graduate in Spring 2025 and am actively seeking roles in AI/ML research and engineering.
+I am excited to join a team that pushes the boundaries of AI and challenges me to grow!

+The best way to reach me is via e-mail.